FAMILY DOG

 Hurry home today.
 Greet your dog as enthusiastically as he greets you.
 In so doing, you are protecting his psyche and affirming his reason for being a dog… Thank him for his utter and complete understanding of his job, for being your best friend and no matter his size, faithfully protecting you and your turf.

 That is the way you thank your animal and affirm his reason for loving you.
 Yeah, this includes your horse or cat.
 While not as demonstrably appreciative of attention as is your dog, cats, birds and horses do care about us and like all domestic animals, they depend on us for protection.
 We owe it to them.
-TheDogPlace.org EST 1998 © May 2022 https://www.thedogplace.org/Family-Dog/the-problem-with-animal-protection-bj22A052.asp SSI Brought to you by the NetPlaces Network
+TheDogPlace.org EST 1998 © May 2022 rev2405 https://www.thedogplace.org/Family-Dog/the-problem-with-animal-protection-bj22A052.asp SSI Brought to you by the NetPlaces Network

 ii NetPlacesNetwork ~ ii Health Disclaimer

-The world’s 1st public website TheDogPlace.org from Animal Health to Vaccines.
-The world's 1st online dog news, TheDogPress.com from AKC records to zoological news.
-The world's 1st site by/for dog show judges TheJudgesPlace.com educates on purebred dogs.
+TheDogPlace.org World’s 1st public website from Animal Health to Vaccines.
+World's 1st online dog news, TheDogPress.com from AKC records to zoological news.
+TheJudgesPlace.com World's 1st site by/for dog show judges, educates on purebred dogs.

 |